SciRuby/iruby/README.md

 # IRuby

 This is a Ruby kernel for Jupyter and is part of [SciRuby](http://sciruby.com/).
+You can try it at [try.jupyter.org](http://try.jupyter.org/).

 ![Screenshot](https://cloud.githubusercontent.com/assets/50754/7956845/3fa46df8-09e3-11e5-8641-f5b8669061b5.png)